pressureless/paper_md/papers/Portrait/portrait.md

 For both models, we employ a GridNet [@fourure2017residual] architecture with modifications proposed in [@niklaus2018context].
 GridNet is a grid-like architecture of rows and columns, where each row is a stream that processes features with resolution kept unchanged, and columns connect the streams by downsampling or upsampling the features.
 By allowing computation to happen at different layers and different spatial scales instead of conflating layers and spatial scales (as U-Nets do) GridNet produces more accurate predictions as has been successfully applied to a number of image synthesis tasks [@niklaus2018context; @niklaus20193d].
 We use a GridNet with eight columns wherein the first three columns perform downsampling and the remaining five columns perform upsampling, and use five rows for foreign model and six rows for facial model, as we found this to work best after an architecture search.

 For all training samples, we run a face detector to obtain a face bounding box, then resize and crop the face into 256 × 256 resolution.
 For the foreign shadow removal model, the input to the network is a 3-channel RGB image and the output of the model is a 3-channel scaling A and a 3-channel offset B, which are then applied to the input to produce a 3-channel output image (Equation 1).
 For the facial shadow softening model, we additionally concatenate the input to the network with its mirrored counterpart (as per Section 3.3).
-As we would like our model to allow for a variable degree of shadow softening and of fill lighting intensity, we introduce two “knobs”—one for light size m and the other for fill light intensity Pfill, which are assumed to be provided as input.
+As we would like our model to allow for a variable degree of shadow softening and of fill lighting intensity, we introduce two “knobs”—one for light size m and the other for fill light intensity $P_{fill}$, which are assumed to be provided as input.
 To inject this information into our network, a 2-channel image containing these two values at every pixel is concatenated into both the input and the last layers of the encoders of the network.

-We supervise our two models using a weighted combination of pixel-space L1 loss ($L_{pix}$) and a perceptual feature space loss ($L_{feat}$) which has been used successfully to train models such as image synthesis and image decomposition [@chen2017photographic; @zhang2019synthetic, @zhang2018single].
+We supervise our two models using a <span class="def:L_{pix}">weighted combination of pixel-space L1 loss ($L_{pix}$) </span>and <span class="def:L_{feat}">a perceptual feature space loss ($L_{feat}$) which has been used successfully to train models such as image synthesis and image decomposition </span>[@chen2017photographic; @zhang2019synthetic, @zhang2018single].
 Intuitively, the perceptual loss accounts for high-level semantics in the reconstructed image but may be invariant to some non-semantic image content.
 By additionally minimizing a per-pixel L1 loss our model is better able to recover low-frequency image content.
-The perceptual loss is computed by processing the reconstructed and ground truth images through a pre-trained VGG-19 network $Φ(·)$ and computing the L1 difference between extracted features in selected layers as specified in [@zhang2018single].
+The perceptual loss is computed by processing the reconstructed and ground truth images through <span class="def:Φ">a pre-trained VGG-19 network $Φ (·)$ </span>and computing the L1 difference between extracted features in selected layers as specified in [@zhang2018single].
 The final loss function is formulated as:

 ``` iheartla